A new garden providing fresh produce to Dining Services.

 LaMarche points out that Bates, every year, runs through about 750 cases of paper towel rolls and 110 cases of folded, single-sheet towels — all told, about four million feet linear feet of towels.
 “Our recycling facility, Casella Waste Systems, no longer accepts paper towels because they are too expensive to recycle in large quantities, so the majority of them are sent to the Lewiston landfill,” she says.

 High-speed dryers like the Dyson Airblades that Bates already uses in a few buildings “are without a doubt more energy-efficient and cost-effective in the long term,” Andre says.
-But they’re expensive up front: LaMarche and Adair’s final project will likely result in only three of four new installations.
+But they’re expensive up front: LaMarche and Andre’s final project will likely result in only three new installations.

 Meanwhile, Matt Jadud, Colony Family Professor of Digital and Computational Studies, received a $250 GIG to pilot an open-source energy-sensor project that will tie into the existing network for monitoring the interior warmth of campus buildings.
 It’s hoped, Twist explains, that Jadud and his students can beat the high cost of commercial sensors.